seaflow-uw/SeaFlow_cruise_report/README.md

 Rscript -e "library(knitr); knit('SeaFlow_cruise_report_template.Rnw')"
 ```

 Build the pdf from the LaTeX file.
-You may need to do this 3 times sequentially to get all the labels and references complete:
+You may need to do this 3 times sequentially to get all the labels and references complete.

+WARNING:  The "--shell-escape" option allows a shell to download files from our GitHub repository required to build the LaTeX file.
+Double check that these are all files you trust.

 ```
-pdflatex SeaFlow_cruise_report_template.tex
+pdflatex --shell-escape SeaFlow_cruise_report_template.tex
 ```

 To get the bibliography, use BibTeX: